Simple painted robins

 - palm drill (if drilling a hole for hanging decorations)

 Cut your own or buy a number of wooden discs or counters.

-For hanging decorations, drill a hole at the top.
+For hanging decorations, drill a hole at the top 9see our drill a wooden disc activity).
 Thicker counters can be used for games.
 In this example we are making counters for tic tac toe.